victornnamdii/s3_terraform/README.md

 	- `authorization = var.authorization` defines the authorization type for this method.
 In our case, it is set to "NONE" since our website does not require any authorization.
 	- `request_parameters = var.request_parameters` contains optional map of request parameters that can be passed to the method.
 In this case, i set it to an empty map since i do not require request parameters for my website

+### Root module (main directory)

+Thus module contains the configuration for the terraform deployment and connects all the sub modules contained above.
+The file structure is explained below:

+- `main.tf` contains all the sub modules with their variables passed to them
+- `variables.tf` contains all the variables required for the deployment
+- `terraform.tfvars` contains the values for each variable.
+This file was not pushed for security reasons.
+- `outputs.tf` contains values i want to be outputted
+- `data.tf` contains data sources for the deployment

+To run the deployment, navigate to the `main` directory, and run `terraform apply`